atomicdata-dev/atomic-server/server/README.md

 ## When should you use this

+- You want a powerful, lightweight, fast and easy to use **CMS** with editors, modelling capabilities and an intuitive API
-- You want to make (high-value) datasets as easily accessible as possible
+- You want to make (high-value) **datasets as easily accessible as possible**
-- You want to specify and share a common vocabulary / ontology / schema for some specific domain or dataset.
+- You want to specify and share a **common vocabulary** / ontology / schema for some specific domain or dataset.
 Example classes [here](https://atomicdata.dev/classes).
-- You want to use and share linked data, but don't want to deal with most of [the complexities of RDF](https://docs.atomicdata.dev/interoperability/rdf.html), SPARQL, Triple Stores, Named Graphs and Blank Nodes.
+- You want to use and **share linked data**, but don't want to deal with most of [the complexities of RDF](https://docs.atomicdata.dev/interoperability/rdf.html), SPARQL, Triple Stores, Named Graphs and Blank Nodes.
-- You are interested in re-decentralizing the web or want want to work with tech that improves data ownership and interoperability.
+- You are interested in **re-decentralizing the web** or want want to work with tech that improves data ownership and interoperability.
 - You like living on the edge (this application is not production ready)

 ## When _not_ to use this

-- If you need stability or reliability, look further (for now).
+- If you need **stability**, look further (for now).
+This is beta sofware and is prone to change.
-- If you need to store large amounts of data (for now).
-The server still lacks collection caching, which makes filtering / sorting slow on large  collections #114
-- You're dealing with sensitive private data.
+- You're dealing with **sensitive / private data**.
 The authorization mechanisms are relatively new and not rigorously tested.
-- Complex query requirements.
+- **Complex query requirements**.
 Check out NEO4j, Apache Jena or maybe TerminusDB.

 ## Installation & getting started